zicotjia/nanofrann/README.md

 Optimised to do approximate nearest neighbour queries with millions of points.

-Benchmarking with [kd-tree crate]([https://www.genome.gov/](https://github.com/mrhooray/kdtree-rs)) crate with the following setting:
+Benchmarking with [kd-tree crate](https://github.com/mrhooray/kdtree-rs) with the following settings:
-- Using one frame from longdress point cloud.
+- Using one frame from longdress point cloud file.
 - About 760000 points
 - Find approximate 10 nearest neighbours for each points